richrd/suplemon/README.md

  2. [X] Usability should be even better and easier than nano.
 It's on par with desktop editors.
  3. [X] Multi cursor should be comparable to Sublime Text.
  4. [X] Develop Suplemon with Suplemon!!!
-I've used Suplemon for a long time as my main editor (replacing ST and nano) for all developement, Git commits etc.
+I've used Suplemon for a long time as my main editor (replacing ST and nano) for all developement, Git commits and everything else.

 ## Configuration